-- If a student fails to complete Home Learning task this is marked in the teacher’s mark book and they are given until the next morning to hand it in.
+- If a student fails to complete a home learning task, they are given until the next morning to hand it in.

 - If it is not handed in, the student is issued with a subject teacher detention.
-A record should be made on Class Charts that the home learning has not been done and a detention has been set.
+A record should be made on Arbor that the home learning has not been done and a detention has been set.

 - If the student does not turn up to the subject teacher detention, the teacher will check if they were absent from school.
-If they were not absent from school, the student is issued with a Subject Leader detention (3.30pm-4.30pm).
-This is recorded on Class Charts.
+If they were not absent from school, the student is issued with a Subject Leader detention.
+This is recorded on Arbor.

-- If the student fails to attend the Subject Leader after school detention, they are issued with a Leadership Group detention (3.30pm-5.30pm).
-This is also recorded on Class Charts.
+- If the student fails to attend the Subject Leader after school detention, they are issued with a Leadership Group detention (3.30pm-4.30pm).
+This is also recorded on Arbor.